 The public has a right and a duty to know how such facilities and programs are being operated.
-It is the policy of the DJJ, to the extent possible, to make known to the public through the news media relevant information pertaining to operations of the Division and facilities.
+It is the policy of the DJJ, to the extent possible, to make known to the public through the news media relevant information pertaining to the operations of the Division and its facilities.

 Below is a summary of DJJ regulations, policies, and procedures regarding media access and activities.
-Copies of these policies are available upon request.

 Disclosure of Youth Information

 The Welfare and Institutions Code Section 1764 permits public disclosure of the following information for youth 16 years of age or older who were committed to DJJ by a criminal court, or who were committed to an adult institution and subsequently transferred to DJJ: